 Soffritto

-- 1 medium yellow or red onion
+- 1 medium to large yellow or red onion

-- 2 medium carrots, or 1 large carrot
+- 2 medium to large carrots

-- 1 celery rib
+- 2 celery rib

 Mince/Meat